studio24/wordpress-multi-env-config/README.md

 This will then load the correct environment settings.

 ## Installing
+Please note this requires PHP5.3 or above.
+You should really be on PHP5.6 at a minimum!

 1. First make a backup of your existing `wp-config.php` file.
 2. Copy the following files from this repository to your WordPress installation: